We provide a comprehensive Colombia visa guide that shows how to get a Colombian visa with all the possible visa options and tips for getting a visa.

 There are 11 different conditions (categories) of Colombian M visas:

 - Be a permanent Colombian national’s spouse or partner.
 This is essentially the same as the former TP-10 visa.

 - Be a Colombian national’s father or son by adoption.

 - Be a national of one of the States party to the “Agreement on Residence for nationals of Mercosur, Bolivia and Chile”.
-This is essentially the same as a TP-15 visa.
+This is essentially the same as the former TP-15 visa.

 - Be recognized as a refugee in Colombia according to the current regulations.
 This is essentially the same as the former TP-9 refugee visa.

 - Have permanent employment in Colombia or long-term, by virtue of a labor relationship or contracting of services rendered with natural or legal person domiciled in Colombia.
-This is essentially the same as a TP-4 work visa.
+This is essentially the same as the former TP-4 work visa.

 - Have constituted or acquired participation in the capital stock in a commercial company valued at least 100 times the minimum monthly wage in Colombia.
 This is essentially the same as a former TP-7 business investment visa.